bioinfo-arctic/FSK2053/Spring_2026/Practice_2.2_Data_wrangling_one_dataset.md

 data_tuna
 ```
 ---

----
 #### Small challenge!
-Write a code and tell what is the country with the most catches.
+* Write code and tell what is the country with the most catches.
-Create a barplot with the total catches per country, sorted by catch.
+* Create a barplot with the total catches per country, sorted by catch.
 ---

 #### The function `mutate()`